 Ok, so you're still committed to shipping an eBike, well, there are a few other issues that you'll need to take into consideration, as they could complicate the process.

 - You should expect significant duties when trying to import eBikes into certain countries.
-Some, like the European Union, have imposed Anti-Dumping duties to prevent the market from being flooded with low-cost eBikes which would hurt local manufacturers.
+Like the European Union, some have imposed Anti-Dumping duties to prevent the market from being flooded with low-cost eBikes which would hurt local manufacturers.

 - Transport regulations and certifications: depending on the country and the specs of the items, eBikes can be considered "motor vehicles" and subject to significant regulation.

 - Manufacturers will need the proper government and regulatory approvals to export eBikes.
 This is an important issue particularly in China.